-One day we hear that coffee is great for us, drink up — and the next, we're told to cut back or give it up altogether.
+One day we hear that coffee is great for us — and the next, we're told to cut back or give it up altogether.
 The truth lies somewhere in the middle: Moderate coffee drinking has health benefits if you tolerate it well, but for some, even a small amount can cause jitters or other problems.

 Video of the Day

 If you like coffee and just want to cut back a bit, or if you need to eliminate it, often the advice is to drink tea instead.
 The problem is, if you love the dark, rich flavor of coffee, tea just may not do it for you.
 And decaf coffee still has a bit of caffeine, so it isn't a good option if you can't tolerate any at all.

 But there are several coffee alternatives on the market that mimic the beverage's full-bodied flavor but with zero caffeine.
 And a bonus: Many of them are made from herbs, adaptogens, roots and other health-supporting ingredients that help wake you up and feel more productive.

 "It's perfectly fine to experiment with new options," says Lisa Moskovitz, RD, CDN.
 "Some of them have additional benefits found in the herbs they contain."